Joseph Scelsi Intermodal Transportation Center

 The Joseph Scelsi Intermodal Transportation Center (often referred to as the ITC or the Scelsi ITC) is a transit facility located in downtown Pittsfield, Massachusetts, United States.
 The $11 million facility is named after Joseph Scelsi, a longtime State Representative who represented Pittsfield.
 Owned by the Berkshire Regional Transit Authority (BRTA), it is serviced by local BRTA bus services, Amtrak intercity rail service, and Peter Pan intercity bus service.
 The second floor of the building houses two classrooms used by Berkshire Community College and Massachusetts College of Liberal Arts.

 Railroad stations have been located in downtown Pittsfield since the Western Railroad opened in 1841.
 The original station burned in 1854; after its replacement proved inadequate, a union station was constructed in 1866 to serve the Western plus the Housatonic Railroad and the Pittsfield and North Adams Railroad.
 A second, larger union station replaced it in 1914.
 The New Haven Railroad and New York Central Railroad moved to smaller depots in 1960 and 1965, and Union Station was demolished in 1968.
 Rail service to Pittsfield ended in 1971 but returned in 1975 and moved to a new shelter downtown in 1981.
-The facility ITC opened in 2004 to combine local and intercity bus and intercity rail operations into one location.
+The ITC opened in 2004 to combine local and intercity bus and intercity rail operations into one location.